TLDR: quick comparison table

 7. Scrape.do

 Scrape.do rotates through 110 million proxies (datacenter, residential, and mobile) across 150+ countries.
-You send a URL, it handles the TLS fingerprinting, header rotation, and CAPTCHA solving to make requests blend in with normal browser traffic.
+You send a URL, it handles distributed proxies and header management for reliable access.

 One quirk in the pricing: the free tier (1K credits) unlocks every feature, but the $29/mo Hobby plan strips out JS rendering and geo-targeting.
 You need Pro at $99/mo to get those back.
 Residential and mobile proxies require Business at $249/mo.